NXTS-Developers/MOFHY-Lite/README.md

 ## MOFHY Lite
 MOFHY Lite is a priceless MyOwnFreeHost Client Area for account management, ticket support system and a free ssl service.
 It has easy to use features much like the WHMCS Digit UI interface.
+Visit the [offical website](https://getmofhy.eu.org)!

 ![AppVeyor](https://img.shields.io/badge/Licence-MIT-lightgrey)
 ![AppVeyor](https://img.shields.io/badge/Version-v1.0.5-lightgrey)